firebase/firebaseui-web/README.md

       // FirebaseUI config.
       var uiConfig = {
         callbacks: {
+          signInSuccessWithAuthResult: function(authResult, redirectUrl) {
+            var user = authResult.user;
+            var credential = authResult.credential;
+            var isNewUser = authResult.additionalUserInfo.isNewUser;
+            var providerId = authResult.additionalUserInfo.providerId;
+            var operationType = authResult.operationType;
+            // Do something with the returned AuthResult.
+            // Return type determines whether we continue the redirect automatically
+            // or whether we leave that to developer to handle. return true;
+          },
           signInSuccess: function(currentUser, credential, redirectUrl) {
+            // This callback will be deprecated. `signInSuccessWithAuthResult` should
+            // be used instead.
             // Do something.
             // Return type determines whether we continue the redirect automatically
             // or whether we leave that to developer to handle.